 Divorce Recovery, Thursdays at 7:00 pm | Gathering Space

 Divorce Recovery, a time for healing.
 If you or someone you know is facing this very difficult time in life, please consider joining this group of support and growth.

 Narcotics Anonymous, Thursdays at 7:00 pm | Classroom 6

 We are recovering addicts who meet regularly to help each other live drug-free.
 There are no dues or fees; the only requirement for membership is the desire to stop using.
 This is a program of complete abstinence from all drugs, which includes alcohol.
 Anyone may join us regardless of age, race, sexual identity, creed, religion or lack of religion.
 NA focuses on 12-steps; open meeting.

-Submit a prayer request using our online request form below or by calling the church office.
-Prayer request cards are also available in the bulletin on Sundays.
+Submit a prayer request using our online request form below or by contacting the church office.
+Prayer requests can also be written on the Connection Card, found in the bulletin on Sundays.
 The staff and prayer team pray over these requests every week.